ChristianSteger/HORAYZON/README.md

 # References
 - Helbig, N., Löwe, H. and Lehning, M. (2009): Radiosity Approach for the Shortwave Surface Radiation Balance in Complex Terrain, Journal of the Atmospheric Sciences, 66(9), 2900-2912, https://doi.org/10.1175/2009JAS2940.1
+- Meeus (1998).
+Astronomical algorithms (Second edition).
+Richmond, Va.: Willmann-Bell. pp. 105–108.
+ISBN 0943396611.
+- Müller, M. D., and Scherer, D. (2005): A Grid- and Subgrid-Scale Radiation Parameterization of Topographic Effects for Mesoscale Weather Forecast Models, Monthly Weather Review, 133(6), 1431-1442, https://journals.ametsoc.org/view/journals/mwre/133/6/mwr2927.1.xml
+- Sæmundsson (1986).
+Astronomical Refraction.
+Sky and Telescope.
+72: 70.
 - Yokoyama, R., Shirasawa, M. and Pike, R. J. (2002): Visualizing Topography by Openness: A New Application of Image Processing to Digital Elevation Models, Photogrammetric Engineering and Remote Sensing, 68, 257-265.
 - Zakšek, K., Oštir, K. and Kokalj, Ž. (2011): Sky-View Factor as a Relief Visualization Technique, Remote Sensing, 3(2):398-415, https://doi.org/10.3390/rs3020398
-- Müller, M. D., and Scherer, D. (2005): A Grid- and Subgrid-Scale Radiation Parameterization of Topographic Effects for Mesoscale Weather Forecast Models, Monthly Weather Review, 133(6), 1431-1442, https://journals.ametsoc.org/view/journals/mwre/133/6/mwr2927.1.xml

 # Support, feedback and collaboration
 In case of issues or questions, contact Christian R. Steger (christian.steger@env.ethz.ch).
 Please report any bugs you find in HORAYZON.
 You are welcome to fork this repository to modify the source code - we are open to consider *pull requests* for future HORAYZON versions/releases.